anton-k/processing-for-haskell/README.md

 Computer Graphics for kids and artists!
 The library implements Processing language in Haskell.

-Welll, But actually it...
+Well, But actually it...

-... implemets a **subset** of Processing Language in Haskell.
+... implements a **subset** of Processing Language in Haskell.
 So ...

 The project needs your help